Chris234k/unity-command-line-launcher/README.md

 # Setup (Windows only)
-1. Download the .bat file (referred to as "batch file" from here on out)
+1. Download the unity.bat file (referred to as "batch file" from here on out)
 2. Create a directory containing all your Unity versions.
 The name of the folder will be what you type to launch its executable.
     - I recommend something like:
     ```